briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

-section with a statement of the charges for services, the amount paid for the performing of labor and a proper description of the premises including all costs to be paid by the property owner pursuant to this chapter, including the total cost of all abatement activity as defined in Revised Code Section 715.261.
+section with a statement of the charges for services, the amount paid for the performing of labor and a proper description of the premises including all costs to be paid by the property owner pursuant to this chapter, including the total cost of all abatement activity as defined in Revised Code [Section 715.261][ORC Section 715.261].

-11. _(k)_ Certification to the County Fiscal Officer is for the purpose of making expenses and costs a lien upon the lands, to be collected as other taxes and returned to the Village with the General Fund, with special accounting under Revised Code Section 715.261.
+11. _(k)_ Certification to the County Fiscal Officer is for the purpose of making expenses and costs a lien upon the lands, to be collected as other taxes and returned to the Village with the General Fund, with special accounting under Revised Code [Section 715.261][ORC Section 715.261].
 Notwithstanding the method of collection set forth in this division, the Director of Law, in the Director's sole discretion, may take any action necessary to collect the costs of demolition, boarding, or other nuisance abatement from the owner or other responsible party, including but not limited to filing of legal proceedings, referring the amount due for collection action, including filing civil complaints, and initiating post judgment execution actions.\
 (Ord.
 2018-10.
 Passed 3-12-18.)

 ## 1340.25   Utility services